learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience/Navigation design in complex websites.md

 * Good navigation design allows a clear or intuitive path for users to navigate through the web app / website
     * For example, an easy/ clear path through a website to specific content, may encourage users to use your product.
 * Increases usability
-    * A good navigation design allows users to easily find the content that they need in a timely manner .
+    * A good navigation design allows users to easily find the content that they need in a timely manner.
 * Increases user satisfaction
     * Users are less likely to become frustrated navigating a website or webapp if there is a clear navigation system.